JimRoton/PowerShell/README.md

 - Summary: Waits for a pattern in a string and returns "Found It" when the string is discovered in the string.
 Good for running a command that outputs a string and waiting for some given text in the string output.

 - Inputs:<br>
-&nbsp;Pattern: The string pattern to wait for.<br>
+Pattern: The string pattern to wait for.<br>
       ScriptBlock: The script block to run which returns a string.<br>
      WaitInterval: (Optional) In seconds, the time to wait between executions of Script Block (default: 0).<br>
   TimeoutInterval: (Optional) Number of loops before giving up (default: indefinite).<br>